baoduy/hbd.astro-paper/src/content/blog/az-01-pulumi-setup-developer-account.md

 - Created your first Pulumi project using TypeScript for Azure
 - Deployed an Azure Resource Group and Storage Account

 Pulumi simplifies cloud resource management by allowing you to use familiar programming languages and tools.
-You can now explore adding more complex resources and configurations to your project.
+We can now explore adding more complex resources and configurations on the projects.

 ---